tiohsa/redmine_canvas_gantt/README.md

 - Bulk child task creation from multiple subject lines
 - Baseline snapshots for visual comparison, saved for either the current filtered view or the whole project
 - Saved queries, Redmine query editing, and round-tripping back to the issue list with supported filters
-- Filters and grouping by project, assignee, status, version, and subject text
+- Filters by subject text, project, assignee, status, and target version
+- Grouping by project or assignee; target-version headers are a display toggle, not a grouping mode
 - Workload pane, export to PNG or CSV, full screen mode, and toolbar controls for zoom, row height, and font size
-- Display settings that can be stored per project or shared across all projects
+- Display settings stored per project or shared across all projects in the same browser profile (not across Redmine users)
 - Version headers, progress line, hierarchy lines, orphan date points, task titles, and dependency-based organization

 ## Demo